muratk5n/thirdwave/en/README.md

 ---

-*Run and Gun*, was ok..
-Rich Kind is hilarious as ever.
+*Run and Gun*, not bad.. not bad at all.
+Rich Kind was hilarious as ever.

 ---